Dallinger/Dallinger/docs/source/demoing_dallinger.rst

     dallinger debug

-Make sure that the dallinger virtualenv is enabled so that the dallinger command is available to you.
+If applicable, make sure that your virtualenv is enabled so that the ``dallinger`` command is available to you.
+All Dallinger command options are explained in the :doc:`Command-line Utility" <command_line_utility>` section.

 You will see some output as Dallinger loads.
 When it is finished, you will see something that looks like: